 A key component of ASLO’s mission is to advance public awareness and education about aquatic resources and research.
 In response to an increasingly international membership, ASLO launched the Global Outreach Initiative in 2012 as a way to assist ASLO members outside the U.S. in communicating aquatic science to non-technical audiences.
 “The ASLO Global Outreach Initiative helps our members make oceanography and limnology research more relevant to broad audiences.
-With support from the Board, funds were distributed in 2012 and again in 2016 to a diverse set of creative, well-designed, and impactful outreach projects.
-A third set of proposals will be funded in 2017.
+With support from the Board, funds were distributed in 2012, 2016, 2017, and 2019 to a diverse set of creative, well-designed, and impactful outreach projects.

 The ASLO Global Outreach Initiative has funded aquatic science outreach and education projects in: